Our Approach

-• Wildlife observation: getting to know the animals who share our environment and how they live, including direct observation and tracking their movement through the landscape
+• Wildlife observation: Getting to know the animals we share the land with — how they live, move, and communicate — through direct observation and tracking.

-• Birds and bird language: learning about different species of birds, how they communicate, and what we can learn from them about our surroundings
+• Birds and bird language: Learning about different birds, how they interact, and what they can teach us about the world around us.

-• Outdoor and survival skills: drawing on nature to meet our basic needs – fire, water, shelter, food.
-Skills like fire-building, carving, shelter-building, navigation, and crafting using natural materials.
+• Outdoor and survival skills: Using what nature provides to meet basic needs like fire, water, shelter, and food.
+This includes hands-on skills like fire-building, carving, shelter-making, navigation, and crafting with natural materials.

 • Place-based: Fostering a sense of place by directly interacting with local heritage, cultures and landscapes.